Effective maintenance management is essential and critical as a way to reduce

-The increase in equipment availability means higher productivity and thus higher
+The increase in equipment availability means higher productivity which translates

-profitability provided that the maintenance optimization does include the cost
+into higher profitability provided that the maintenance optimization does include

-factor.
-This has lead to increase research interest in the subject of optimizing
+the cost reduction factor.
+This has lead to increase research interest in the

 inefficient maintenance management is far beyond the direct cost of maintenance

 where, in most cases, it is not easily quantifiable.
 The maintenances

 high cost and low efficiency is one of the last costs saving frontier for companies

 One of the ways to improve maintenance efficiency is to have a better prediction

 of the next failure occurrence so that all the resources involved can be optimized.